TheRakib/todolistnode/README.md

 - Create main.css file for extra styling.
 This todolist uses mainly bootstrap for style, color and margins but some styling requires css as with size on fonts, and background.

 - Of course, double and triple check that every feature is working.
 Add, sorting, editing, done/not done, delete, errormessage.
 Use mongoDB to make sure the database works correctly, and deletes/changes/update as it should.

+#### Conclusion
+The list works fine, I added in a done or not done function with true/false, and errormessage.
+Both of which were not demanded in the brief.
+Things that could be better: If you update a todo, it will go back to start page, instead of staying at the same page you were on.
+Also the same goes for delete.